brucefoster/figma-icons-sync/README.md

 The tool will also alert you in the following situations:
 - when the name of a remote icon changes,
-- when a remote icon has the same name as your local icon.
+- when a new icon's name conflicts with the name of another icon in your filesystem.

 ## Prerequisites
 Get a [Figma personal access token](https://www.figma.com/developers/api#access-tokens) on behalf of the user that can view files with icons.